bsecker/spotify-scripts/README.md

 ```

 __Inspiration__: So I can save the songs I listened to in a mixcloud mix.
 Mixcloud hides the tracklist for free users, but the script mentioned above generates a table in the mix description.
 The eventual goal with this script is to incorporate the mixcloud track-list script into here so all the user needs to do is put in the mix url and it generates the playlist

+## Playlist Poster Generator

+_Script: `playlist_poster_generator.py`_

+Generates a poster using the album art from the songs in a playlist.